NFL picks, predictions for Week 15: Eagles upset Cardinals; Chiefs win thriller vs. Saints; Bears boost playoff hopes - Up News Info

 Sunday, 1 p.m.
 ET, CBS

 If the Dolphins are a playoff team, then this is a game they have to win.
-Miami won the Week 1 meeting in ugly fashion 21-11, and this one will be a low-scoring affair.
-Can Miami push New England out of the playoffs once and for all?
+New England won the Week 1 meeting in ugly fashion 21-11, and this one will be a low-scoring affair.
+Can Miami push the Pats out of the playoffs once and for all?

 Pick: Patriots 23, Dolphins 21